Find Affordable College Courses

 Education Levels of Child Development Majors

-In 2020-2021, 43 basic certificates were awarded to child development majors.
+During the most recent year for which data is available, 71 people earned their basic certificate in child development.
 The following table shows the number of diplomas awarded in child development at each degree level.

 Education Level Number of Grads